 Learning about your mind will give insight into your Ego.
 In turn, this will help you avoid issues and solve various problems.
 So, it helps to prepare us to meet the challenges of life.

 W are creatures of habit.
 So, it is easy to allow habitual patterns of thought to run our lives, hindering our growth.
 Automatic handwriting can help us see what’s holding us back.
 It helps with all kinds of mental roadblocks because it will help you learn about your habitual nature.
-With this knowledge, you can use practical tactics to turn bad habits into good habits.
+You can use practical tactics to turn bad habits into good habits with this knowledge.

 Is Automatic Writing a Form of Hypnosis?